New Horizons: Observations of Pluto and Charon 2013–14

 Images from July 1 to 3, 2013, by LORRI were the first by the probe to resolve Pluto and Charon as separate objects.
 On July 14, 2014, mission controllers performed a sixth trajectory-correction maneuver (TCM) since its launch to enable the craft to reach Pluto.
 Between July 19–24, 2014, New Horizons' LORRI snapped 12 images of Charon revolving around Pluto, covering almost one full rotation at distances ranging from about 429 to 422 e6km.
-In August 2014, astronomers made high-precision measurements of Pluto's location and orbit around the Sun using the Atacama Large Millimeter/submillimeter Array (ALMA) (an array of radio telescopes located in Chile) to help NASA's New Horizons spacecraft accurately home in on Pluto.
+In August 2014, astronomers made high-precision measurements of Pluto's location and orbit around the Sun using the Atacama Large Millimeter/submillimeter Array (ALMA), an array of radio telescopes located in Chile, to help NASA's New Horizons spacecraft accurately home in on Pluto.
 On December 6, 2014, mission controllers sent a signal for the craft to "wake up" from its final Pluto-approach hibernation and begin regular operations.
 The craft's response that it was "awake" reached Earth on December 7, 2014, at 02:30 UTC.

 Pluto approach

 Distant-encounter operations at Pluto began on January 4, 2015.
 On this date, images of the targets with the onboard LORRI imager plus the Ralph telescope were only a few pixels in width.
 Investigators began taking Pluto images and background starfield images to assist mission navigators in the design of course-correcting engine maneuvers that would precisely modify the trajectory of New Horizons to aim the approach.

 On February 12, 2015, NASA released new images of Pluto (taken from January 25 to 31) from the approaching probe.
 New Horizons was more than 203 e6km away from Pluto when it began taking the photos, which showed Pluto and its largest moon, Charon.
 The exposure time was too short to see Pluto's smaller, much fainter moons.

 Investigators compiled a series of images of the moons Nix and Hydra taken from January 27 through February 8, 2015, beginning at a range of 201 e6km.
 Pluto and Charon appear as a single overexposed object at the center.
 The right side image has been processed to remove the background starfield.
-The other two, even smaller moons, Kerberos and Styx were seen on photos taken on April 25.
-Starting May 11 a hazard search was performed, looking for unknown objects that could be a danger to the spacecraft, such as rings or hithero undiscovered moons, which could then possibly be avoided by a course change.
+The other two, even smaller moons—Kerberos and Styx—were seen on photos taken on April 25.
+Starting on May 11, a hazard search was performed, looking for unknown objects that could be a danger to the spacecraft, such as rings or hitherto undiscovered moons, which could then possibly be avoided by a course change.
 No rings or additional moons were found.